Li Hongyi (administrator): Public service

 Li has held various roles within GovTech, including deputy director of the Government Digital Services Data Science Division, deputy director for data science and AI, deputy director of product and engineering, and director of OGP.

-In 2017, a team within GovTech led by Li Hongyi released Parking.sg, a mobile application which allows drivers in Singapore to pay parking fees digitally instead of using paper parking coupons at all public car parks managed by the Urban Redevelopment Authority (URA) or the Housing and Development Board (HDB) that do not have vehicle gantries.
+In 2017, a team within GovTech led by Li released Parking.sg, a mobile application which allows drivers in Singapore to pay parking fees digitally instead of using paper parking coupons at all public car parks managed by the Urban Redevelopment Authority (URA) or the Housing and Development Board (HDB) that do not have vehicle gantries.

-In 2019, Li Hongyi founded OGP, a new division within GovTech, with the goal of rapidly building and deploying software products across the Singapore Government.
+In 2019, Li founded OGP, a new division within GovTech, with the goal of rapidly building and deploying software products across the Singapore Government.
 Some of the products produced by OGP include: